nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

   In our nomenclature, the different locations would be different `id`s and temperature and humidity are different `kind`s of the time series.

 Many tasks around time series involve the application of machine learning algorithms, e.g. to classify the collected data of different `id`s or to predict future values of the time series.
-But before an algorithm can deduce, if for example a measured heart rate shows first sign of a heart attack or a stock chart line indicates the next big thing, useful features of the time series need to be extracted.
+But before an algorithm can deduce, if for example a measured heart rate shows first signs of a heart attack or a stock chart line indicates the next big thing, useful features of the time series need to be extracted.
 Using these features, a machine learning algorithm can then learn to differentiate between signal and background data.

 Side note: in recent times there is a lot of effort put into time series analysis with deep learning methods.